rbutenuth/fpl/doc/map-and-loops.md

 ## Loops over lists

 ### for-each
-Apply a lambda to all list elements, return last result
+Apply a lambda to all list elements, return last result.
+The lambda receives two parameters: List element, index (starting from 0).
 ```
 (for-each lambda some-list)
 ```

 ### map
-Apply a lambda to all list elements and return list with applied elements
+Apply a lambda to all list elements and return list with applied elements The lambda receives two parameters: List element, index (starting from 0).
 ```
 (map lambda some-list)
 ```

 ### flat-map
 Apply a lambda to all list elements, the result of the lambda must be a list.
 Return list with applied elements of all returned lists.
+The lambda receives two parameters: List element, index (starting from 0).

 ```
 (flat-map lambda some-list)
 ```

 ### filter
 Filter a list elements.
 Return a list containing all elements from input list for which `lambda` returned true.
+The lambda receives two parameters: List element, index (starting from 0).
 ```
 (filter lambda some-list)
 ```

 ### reduce
 Reduce a list to one value.
-The lambda must accept two parameters:
+The lambda must accept three parameters:
-`accumulator` and `value`.
+`accumulator`, `value`, and `index` (starting at 0).
 It must return the \"reduction\" of accumulator and value.
 ```
 (reduce lambda accumulator some-list)
 ```
 Example:
 ```
-(reduce (lambda (acc value) (+ acc value)) 0 '(1 2 3 4 5 6))
+(reduce (lambda (acc value index) (+ acc value)) 0 '(1 2 3 4 5 6))
 ```
 Computes the sum of the number 1 to 6.

 ### combine
-Take two lists as input, call a lambda with two parameters (elemenbt from first and second list) and return a list with the result of this lambda.
+Take two lists as input, call a lambda with three parameters (element from first, second list, index) and return a list with the result of this lambda.
 In case the lists have different length, stop when the shorter list ends.